ilneill/easiTM1651/README.md

 This library uses manual bit banging for the serial communication protocol and implements several higher functions built on one that simply write bytes to the TM1651 device.

 * Support LED 7-Segment displays of up to 4 digits using the TM1651.
-* Has functions to easily display 8, 12 and 16 bit numbers in decimal or hex digits.
+* Has functions to easily display defined characters and 8, 12 and 16 bit numbers in decimal or hex digits.
 * Supports the Gotek LEDC68 3-digit LED module, including its (poor) decimal point implementation.